MuhamedAmr10/MuhamedAmr10/README.md

 <br />

 # 💫 About Me:
-👷 Mechatronics Engineering Student sharing about my journey and learnings in Embedded Software Engineering.<br>🌱 I’m currently learning about (ARM) Processor.<br>👯 I’m looking to collaborate on AVR & C-programming projects.<br>📫 How to reach me: muhamedamrrr@gmail.com
+👷 I'm a Mechatronics Engineering Student sharing about my journey and learnings in Embedded Software Engineering.<br>🌱 I’m currently learning about (ARM) Processor.<br>👯 I’m looking to collaborate on AVR & C-programming projects.<br>📫 How to reach me: muhamedamrrr@gmail.com
 <br />

 ## 🌐 Socials: